ostackdoc/ostackdoc-docs/docs/test-env-example.md

     global_overrides:
       # The internal and external VIP should be different IPs, however they
       # do not need to be on separate networks.
-      # In this confuration osatest.nic.lk should  have an A record
+      # In this configuration osatest.nic.lk should  have an A record
-      # pointing to 192.168.10.10
+      # pointing to IP 192.168.10.10

       external_lb_vip_address: osatest.nic.lk
       internal_lb_vip_address: 172.29.236.10